-At Aitken Partners we understand that divorces and partner separations are a common fact of modern life.
-We employ a team of trusted and qualified divorce lawyers, helping Melbourne clients find a respectful and mutually agreeable outcome to their mediation proceedings.
+At Aitken Partners we understand that separation and divorce is a common occurrence.
+We employ a team of trusted and highly qualified family lawyers who can, in most cases, help our clients find a respectful and mutually agreeable outcome.

-We are proud to be recognised as a leading authority on divorce proceedings, with close to 100 years of experience providing local people throughout Victoria and across Australia with professional legal guidance and advice for their respective circumstances.
+We are proud to be recognised as a leading team, with close to 100 years of experience providing local people throughout Victoria and across Australia with professional legal guidance and advice for their individual circumstances.

-The process of obtaining a divorce can be a long and frustrating one.
+The separation process can be a long and frustrating one.
 Our relatable staff will be with you through every step, helping you to see what the best legal option in front of you is and sitting down for honest conversations when needed.

-In order to be granted a divorce the Court must be satisfied that your marriage has broken down irretrievably, that there is no likelihood of reconciliation and that you have been separated for 12 months or more.
+In order to be granted a divorce, the Court must be satisfied that your marriage has broken down irretrievably.
+This means that there is no likelihood of reconciliation and is evidenced by12 months or more of living separately.

-It is possible to still be living together under the one roof and be separated.
-However, in these circumstances, you will be required to file an Affidavit with the Application for Divorce to satisfy the Court that you were separated during this time.
+It is possible to still be living under the one roof and be considered separated.
+However, in these circumstances, you will be required to file an Affidavit with the Application for Divorce to satisfy the Court that you were in fact separated during this time.

 An Application for Divorce is filed in the Federal Circuit Court together with a copy of a Marriage Certificate and a Court filing fee.